gia-urjc/SUMO-emissions/README.md

    - enter_control_area_edges: List of edges that border and are outside the control zone.
 Example: "gneE179_0", "-gneE179_0", "gneE181_0", "-gneE181_0";

 ### B) Generate routes
+You need a route file to create a SUMO simulation, these steps show you how to create it:

     1º) Go to folder: ./SUMMO-emmisions/configuration .
 Open configurationFile.csv and configure the variables ( description in A).
+Important variables: strategy, random_seed, number_of_time_steps, probability_E, probability_G, probability_D, probability_HD, probability_N, probability_H, probability_T
     2º) Go to folder: ./SUMMO-emmisions/generate_routes .
 Run generateRoutes.py
     3º) The .py generates a changeName.rou.xml.
 You must copy this file.
     4º) Go to folder: ./SUMMO-emmisions/configuration .
 Paste the file, and change it name.
 Move the old rou.xml file to ./SUMMO-emmisions/configuration/someRoutes .
     5º) In the folder ./SUMMO-emmisions/configuration open the file emissions.sumocfg, and change the old rou name for your new rou file name inside value in route-files.
     6º) Now, You can run any simulation.

+### C) Calculate emissions means
+To calculate the density distribution of the vehicles in a simulation we need an emissions means.
+It can be calculated or put at our convenience.
+In the next steps, we can calculate the emissions means:

+    1º) Go to folder: ./SUMMO-emmisions/configuration .
+Open configurationFile.csv and configure the variables ( description in A).
+All variables are important.
+    2º) If you want to generate an emissions means with a specific strategy results go to the folder ./SUMMO-emmisions/calculate_em_means/noControl_resultsHistorical and paste your strategy results.
+Go to ./SUMMO-emmisions/calculate_em_means/calculateEmMeans.py and change the value of the variables folderNoControl and nameFileNoControl.

+    Otherwise, if you want to generate a new strategy, skip this step.
+    3º) Go to folder: ./SUMMO-emmisions/calculate_em_means and run calculateEmMeans.py .
+The program will ask you if you want to use your own strategy results file (step 2) or if you want to create a new file.
+Select an option.
+    4º) The result of the program is saved in the folder ./SUMMO-emmisions/calculate_em_means/em_means_calculated .
+You can change this in calculateEmMeans.py changing the value of variables fileEmMeansResults and folderEmMeansResults.

 ### B) Create a simulation